 About The Group

-The Capital Hearings is a mixed a cappella ensemble of D.C.-area professionals, including several former collegiate a cappella music directors.
-Many members perform in Washington’s larger choruses, have church choir jobs and/or work as arts professionals.
+The Capital Hearings is a mixed a cappella ensemble of young professionals.
+Our members include several former collegiate a cappella music directors, and many members perform in Washington’s larger choruses, have church choir jobs, and/or work as arts professionals.

-Our ensemble has received multiple Washington Area Music Award (WAMMIE) nominations, and our debut album, Opening Statement, was a Recorded A Cappella Review Board (RARB) Pick of the Year for 2013 and received several Contemporary A Cappella Recording Award (CARA) nominations.
+Our ensemble has received multiple Washington Area Music Award (WAMMIE) nominations, and our albums have received honors from the Recorded A Cappella Review Board (RARB) and the Contemporary A Cappella Recording Awards (CARAs).
 We have performed at venues including the Kennedy Center, Strathmore, the National Portrait Gallery, the Phillips Collection, the Embassies of Canada and Switzerland, the Watergate, the Washington Convention Center, the U.S. Botanic Garden Conservatory, and on Capitol Hill.

 We Look For Members Who:

-- Have the flexibility to comfortably sing in both classical choral and non-classical styles.
+- Are comfortable singing in both classical choral and non-classical styles.
 Experience with vocal jazz is a plus

 - Are outstanding musicians and ensemble singers, with an ear for blend, diction, and style in an a cappella setting